 .
 Long ago, to sell his stuff, the merchant focused on advertising products or services, but not today.
 Today, the merchant appeals to me

 with enticing financing schemes.
 Sales, deals, no money down, 50% off, zero percent financing are some tactics she uses.
 Folks succumb because they define affordable

 as ability to get merchant financing; not ability to accommodate the full item cost in their household budgets without stress and strain to the family.

 Money completes the triangle.
 What is it?
 Merely a means to an end.
 It’s anything the merchant will accept in exchange for goods or services he provides.

 Which of the three Ms, in the money triangle can I manage?

 I can’t manage the merchant who tries constantly to get me to spend.

 I can’t manage money because it’s just the means, the bridge between me and the merchant.

 I can manage me only—my lifestyle, my needs, my wants, my greed.

 Before you spend, recall the money triangle.
 Look at how your lifestyle choices might affect spending.
-Look at you (me) and your (my) behaviour and take your (my) eyes off the merchant and money.
+Look at your behavior and take your eyes off the merchant and money.
 Let’s ask Jesus to help you and me tackle the merchant and his gimmicks.
-Meanwhile, take a practical step; start working with our free envelope budgeting system.
+Meanwhile, take a practical step: start working with our free envelope budgeting system.